trytouca/trytouca/sdk/java/README.md

 - If you cannot wait to start writing your first test with Touca, see our [Java API Reference](https://touca.io/docs/external/sdk/java/index.html).

-## Ask for Help
+## Community

-We want Touca to work well for you.
-If you need help, have any questions, or like to provide feedback, send us a note through the Intercom at [app.touca.io](https://app.touca.io) or email us at <hello@touca.io>.
+We hang on [Discord](https://touca.io/discord).
+Come say hi!
+We love making new friends.
+If you need help, have any questions, or like to contribute or provide feedback, that's the best place to be.

 ## License